|[As far as the eye can see - Whitelee Windfarm]|

 Name: Whitelee Windfarm ★★☆☆☆

-Open (2017): Visitor centre: Generally daily but some winter and weekday closures - check website.
-Rest of site: Always
+Open (2018): Visitor centre: Generally daily but some winter and weekday closures - check website in the days before you visit.
+Rest of site: always